 Here is a prime example of the natural images that I mentioned earlier.
 The wall is covered with beautiful branches and leaves that match the color of the headboard.
 This headboard also looks like a leaf, which is pretty cool.
 The rest of the room is decorated in cream, gold, and green colors.
 These were very common colors of this era and still look amazing in large master bedrooms.
 I really like how the green isn’t overpowering and corresponds to the other colors wonderfully.

-You might be interested in: 50 Of The Most Spectacular Green Bedroom Ideas
+You may be interested in: 50 Of The Most Spectacular Green Bedroom Ideas

 #2.
 Golden Elegance